-The bank recognizes that monitoring of Environment and Social (E&S) Risks shall be of high priority in the coming years given the Parent Bank initiatives and local regulatory requirements.
+The bank recognizes that monitoring of Environment and Social (E&S) Risks shall be of high priority in the coming years given the Parent Bank initiatives and local regulatory requirements such as the BSP Circular 1085 and BSP Circular 1128's directive for all Financial Institutions (FIs) to develop sustainable finance policy framework and environmental and social risk management (ESRM) framework.

-In April 2020, the Bangko Sentral ng Pilipinas (BSP) issued Circular No. 1085 on Sustainable Finance Framework.
-In response to the circular, the bank has launched its Three-Year Sustainability Transition Plan.
-To this end, the bank aims to embed sustainability principles including environment and social risk areas, into our corporate governance framework, risk management systems, and strategic objectives consistent with the size, risk profile, and complexity of our operations.
+In response to the BSP Circulars, the Bank has launched its Three-Year Sustainability Transition Plan.
+To this end, the Bank aims to embed sustainability principles including environment and social risk areas, into our corporate governance framework, risk management systems, and strategic objectives consistent with the size, risk profile, and complexity of our operations.

 The transition plan was approved by the Board of Directors on December 17, 2020.
 A working group was set up to focus on the launch and implementation of the initiative.
 It is comprised of the Enterprise Risk Management Group, Institutional Banking Group, Retail Banking Group, Retail Credit Management Group, Institutional Credit Management Group, Human Resources and Admin Group, Finance Group, Information Technology Group, Information Security, and Internal Audit.
 The transition will be done in phases and will be fully implemented on or before the due date of May 15, 2023.
-The bank is currently at the risk appetite setting and applicability assessment stage.
+The bank has completed the risk appetite setting on July 31, 2021, applicability assessment on September 30, 2021 and the action plan on December 31, 2021.
+The implementation of the action plan will commence in January 2022 and will last until December 2022.

 The Risk Governance Policy has been updated to include the roles and responsibilities and policies on E&S of the Parent Bank have been adapted to the local setting.
+The other policies, guidelines and manuals impacted by the Circulars will also be updated in 2022.